brevzin/cpp_proposals/2561_operator_try/operator-try.md

 I'm not aware of any proposals to add this particular operator in C++, but because we already have two types that directly provide that functionality (as would many other non-`std` flavors thereof), and because it's fairly straightforward to write such an algorithm generically, it wouldn't seem especially valuable to have a dedicated operator for this functionality -- so it's probably safe to take for this use-case.

+It certainly would be nice to have both, but given a choice between a null coalescing operator and an error propagation one, I'd choose the latter.`

 Of course, now we have to talk about semantics.

 ## Semantics

-This paper suggests that `??` evaluate as follows:
+This paper suggests that `??` evaluate roughly as follows:

 ::: cmptable
 ```cpp